-Whether you choose to breastfeed or formula-feed your baby, or even use a combination of both the choice is uniquely and confidently yours.
-Here is how to switch baby from breastmilk to formula:
+Whether you choose to breastfeed, formula-feed or combination feed your baby, the choice is uniquely and confidently yours—and we’re here to help you do it!
+Read on to learn how to switch your baby from breastmilk to organic baby formula.

-If a smooth process is your goal, then it may be best to gradually introduce formula to your breastfed baby.
-Utilizing a gradual process can ensure that both you and your baby are ready for the switch as opposed to going ‘cold turkey’ -because nobody really likes cold turkey!-
+If smooth sailing is your goal, you should probably introduce formula to your breastfed baby slowly.
+Utilizing a gradual process can ensure that both you and your baby are ready for the switch instead of going cold turkey—because nobody really likes cold turkey!

 Create a Plan and Timeframe

-For instance, If you are off on maternity leave and you will need to start bottle/formula feeding before going back to work, then you can start the gradual process approximately one month or so, before your return date.
+For instance, If you’re on maternity leave and need to start bottle formula feeding before going back to work, you can plan a gradual switch that you can complete before your return date.

-So, make a plan and put it in action over time.
-There is no need to rush the process in an unhealthy way.
+So, make a plan and put it into action over time.
+There’s no need to rush.

 Choose a Formula

-An important element in successfully switching your baby from breastfeeding to formula feeding is choosing the right formula.
-There are plenty of options for which formula may be right for you and your baby.
+An important element in successfully switching your baby from breastfeeding to formula feeding is choosing the right organic baby formula.
+There are plenty of options, so you’ll be able to find the perfect formula for your family.